 Current Volunteer Opportunities at The Ponce Inlet Lighthouse

 Educate visitors about the Ponce De Leon Inlet Light Station and Central Florida History.
 Tour Guides provide visitors with a complete tour of the Light Station and local history.
 Training is provided for all tour guides.
-Normal length of tour is one to three hours and requires the ability to walk for an extended period of time (it is not necessary to climb the tower).
+The normal length of the tour is one to three hours and requires the ability to walk for an extended period of time (it is not necessary to climb the tower).
 Tour Guides must be reliable, enthusiastic, and friendly.
 Good public speaking skills, a love of history, and a desire to share their knowledge with others is a must.

 Educate visitors about the Ponce de Leon Inlet Light Station from the top of Florida’s tallest lighthouse!
-Monitors should be friendly and possess good public speaking skills, a love for history, and desire to share their knowledge with others.
+Monitors should be friendly and possess good public speaking skills, a love for history, and a desire to share their knowledge with others.
 Tower monitors need to be in good physical condition and able to climb 203 steps to the top of the Lighthouse.
 Standing for extended periods of time is required for this position.

 Living History Interpreters